Calico Princess Chicken – A Complete Guide

-They're excellent egg layers, calm, good mothers, and easy to take care of.
+Calico Princesses are excellent egg layers, calm, good mothers, and easy to care for.
 A Calico Princess can be kept in warm or cold climates; a hardy bird stands in both hot and colder temperatures.

 To learn more about chicken breeds, check out our ‘Chicken Breeds Page‘ to see every specific breed we address.
 Or go to our listicle breed summary on ‘The Classroom‘, or, if you’re unsure where to start, take a look at our ‘Chicken Breeds: Ultimate Beginners Guide‘.

 If you’re interested in the best and most beginner-friendly brown-colored chickens, take a look at ‘Top 15 Brown Chicken Breeds: All Beginner-Friendly‘.

 Calico Princess hens lay large-sized eggs that are brown-colored.